Search for Slhawt’ (Herring)

 Pacific herring, known as slhawt’ in the Skwxwú7mesh sníchim / Squamish language, are schooling forage fish that are integral to the Pacific marine food web.
 In Átl’ka7tsem / Howe Sound, herring were once abundant and acted as an important food source for people and animals in the region.
 The Skwxwú7mesh Úxwumixw / Squamish Nation have been stewards of these lands and waters for thousands of years, harvesting herring and their ch’em’esh / herring eggs annually.
 However, a history of industrial activity within the past century has impacted the health and biodiversity of Átl’ka7tsem, including herring populations.

+Over the past few decades, herring have begun to return and spawn in Átl’ka7tsem.
 Since 2020, the Átl’ka7tsem / Howe Sound Marine Stewardship Initiative (MSI) and Squamish Nation Ta na wa Yúus ta Stitúyntsam̓ / Rights and Title Department have partnered on the Searching for Slhawt’ / Herring Spawn Surevey Program to map, monitor, and document the annual herring spawn in northern Átl’ka7tsem.
 The program is supported by many local volunteers, sponsors, partners, dedicated staff and contractors.
 Our hands are raised in gratitude to all who contribute to this annual program.

 Background